holoviz/colorcet/README.md

 ## Samples

-All the colorcet colormaps that have short, memorable names (which are probably the most useful ones) are visible here:
+All the Colorcet colormaps that have short, memorable names (which are probably the most useful ones) are visible here:

 <img src="./examples/assets/images/named.png" width="800">

-But the complete set of 50+ is shown in the [User Guide](http://colorcet.pyviz.org/user_guide).
+But the complete set of 50+ is shown in the [User Guide](http://colorcet.holoviz.org/user_guide).

-## About PyViz
+## Colorcet, HoloViz, and PyViz

-Colorcet is part of the PyViz initiative for making Python-based visualization tools work well together.
+Colorcet is part of the [HoloViz](https://holoviz.org) family of tools.
+The [holoviz.org](https://holoviz.org) website shows how to use Colorcet together with other libraries to solve complex problems, with detailed tutorials and examples.
+Example projects using Colorcet are at
-See [pyviz.org](http://pyviz.org) for related packages that you can use with Colorcet and [status.pyviz.org](http://status.pyviz.org) for the current status of each PyViz project.
+[examples.pyviz.org](https://examples.pyviz.org), and you can compare Colorcet to other available tools at [pyviz.org](https://pyviz.org).